- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water every day for a year.

 6/24/2020 3:20:00 PM

 Click to see current information about visiting Carvins Cove.

 HomeServe Service Line Protection

 Click to learn more about Service Line Protection Programs offered by HomeServe

 The Board of Directors meet in the Water Authority's headquarters at 601 S. Jefferson Street, Second Floor Board Room.
 Board meetings are open to the public.
 Click the following links for more meeting information:

-The Authority's Executive Directors, Mike McEvoy and Gary Robertson report to the Authority's Board of Directors.
+The Authority's Executive Director, Mike McEvoy reports to the Authority's Board of Directors.

 The Western Virginia Water Authority has an eight-member governing board.
 Roanoke County and City of Roanoke governing bodies each select three board members while Franklin County and Botetourt County each select one board member.